pvdz/preval/tests/_tofix/global_return.md

 $( s );
 `````

+## Todos triggered

+- free with zero args, we can eliminate this?

 ## Globals

 BAD@!
 Found 2 implicit global bindings:

 b2, unknown

 ## Runtime Outcome

 Should call `$` with:
  - 1: 'co_rn'